 When opening an account, CastleOak is required to obtain your name, address, tax information and other information and documentation that will be utilized to verify your identification.
 For accounts other than natural persons (e.g.: a corporation, partnership or trust) CastleOak will request identifying documents evidencing the existence of the entity, such as articles of incorporation, a government-issued business license, a partnership agreement or a trust agreement.
 CastleOak may also request to see a valid government issued form of identification evidencing nationality or residence and bearing a photograph such as a driver’s license, passport or other identifying documents for the Control persons or beneficiaries of the account.

 As required by federal law, if CastleOak is unable to verify your identity, CastleOak will not be able to open an account or establish a relationship with you.
 CastleOak reserves the right to request additional information or documentation at any time at its sole discretion.
 Material changes in account information should be forwarded in writing to CastleOak’s Compliance Department at the following address:

 200 Vesey Street, 4th Floor

 New York, NY 10281

 SEC RULE 606

 In accordance with SEC Rule 606 of Regulation NMS, CastleOak is required to disclose on a quarterly basis the identity of the market centers to which CastleOak routed orders for certain equity securities and the nature of any relationships with those market centers.
-CastleOak’s most recent quarterly SEC Rule 606 order routing information is available at https://mta.ihsmarkit.com/app-v2/public-report-library/public-report-library-view/CastleOak%20Securities/428.
+CastleOak’s historic and most recent quarterly SEC Rule 606 order routing information is available at https://mta.ihsmarkit.com/app-v2/public-report-library/public-report-library-view/CastleOak%20Securities/428.

 A written copy of where your orders were routed for execution is available by contacting your sales representative.